josh-works/intermediate_ruby_obstacle_course/nokogiri_webscraping_readme.md

-_This repo exists because I worked through [](https://medium.com/@LindaVivah/the-beginner-s-guide-scraping-in-ruby-cheat-sheet-c4f9c26d1b8c), and one of the steps made a HUGE leap with nokogiri knowledge, and I felt skipped a huge piece I didn't understand.
+_This repo exists because I worked through [THE BEGINNER’S GUIDE: Scraping in Ruby Cheat Sheet](https://medium.com/@LindaVivah/the-beginner-s-guide-scraping-in-ruby-cheat-sheet-c4f9c26d1b8c), and step 10 made a HUGE leap with nokogiri knowledge, and I felt skipped a huge piece I didn't understand.
 I made the exercise work, but I still didn't know enough about nokogiri to go solve novel problems with it._

 _This collection of exercises will *quickly* get you comfortable enough in nokogiri to do fascinating things quickly using it_